orientechnologies/orientdb-docs/java/Java-MultiModel-Data-API.md

 ##### Vertex and Edge lifecycle

 Vertices and edges are just plain documents; each vertex links to its edges and each edge links to the two connected vertices.
-This said the normal document save lifecycle applies, ie. when you have a graph of vertices and edges connected together, if you invoke save() method on one of the elements, all the connected graph is saved.
+This said the normal document save lifecycle applies, ie. when you have a graph of vertices and edges connected together, if you invoke `save()` method on one of the elements, all the connected graph is saved.

 ##### Deleting vertices and edges

 A graph is considered consistent all the edges are connected to exactly two vertices (from/to).
 This means that you cannot have edges that have one or both ends disconnected from valid vertices.

-OrientDB will manage graph consistency for you, that means that if you delete a vertex, all the connected edges will be deleted as well;
-if you delete an edge, all the connected vertices will be updated to remove the references to that edge.
+OrientDB will manage graph consistency for you, that means that if you delete a vertex, all the connected edges will be deleted as well; if you delete an edge, all the connected vertices will be updated to remove the references to that edge.

-To delete a graph element, you can just use the `OElement` `delete()` method.
+To delete a graph element, you can just use the [`OElement`](ref/OElement).`delete()` method.

 ##### Traversing the graph

-`OVertex` and `OEdge` classes provide methods to traverse the graph, ie. to access adjacent vertices and edges
+[`OVertex`](ref/OVertex.md) and [`OEdge`](ref/OEdge.md) classes provide methods to traverse the graph, that is, to access adjacent vertices and edges.

 Given an OVertex, you can retrieve all the connected **edges** using `getEdges(ODirection)`, `getEdges(ODirection, String...)` methods.
-The
-`ODirection` can be `ODirection.OUT` (outgoing edges), `ODirection.IN` (incoming edges), `ODirection.BOTH` (all the edges, regardless the direction).
+The `ODirection` can be `ODirection.OUT` (outgoing edges), `ODirection.IN` (incoming edges), `ODirection.BOTH` (all the edges, regardless the direction).
 The String parameter allows to filter on **edge** class names; you can specify multiple edge class names, you will traverse all the edges that belong to at least one of the classes you specified.

 ```java
 OVertex v = ...